teamdigitale/innovazione.gov.it-site/_posts/2020-08-22-speech-paola-pisano-rimini-meeting.md

 There are some public sector data centers that should remain autonomous as they have specific security needs.
 However, this does not justify the fact that many branches of the public administration will be unable to communicate with each other forever.
 Nor should it involve sporadic and out-of-context investments which are not commensurate with the actual need of any specific administration.

 Today, in Italy, we use clouds outside the European Union for 60% of our needs. **we do not turn this situation soon, our country risks technological dependency on an oligopoly of foreign big techs; even more worrisome, the rules of the countries in which the data centers are based will apply.** We cannot shy away from the problem.
 I don’t have an ideological approach but I wish to point it out because we need to deal with this reality: because of technological limitations, we must use cloud data centers located in other countries.
-However, from now on we must make the best use of the secure infrastructures available to the country, push in favor of a national cloud in synergy with the European Union and with the Gaia X project: a federation of clouds of private entities in which we are considering participating with our best companies.
+However, from now on we must make the best use of the secure infrastructures available to the country, and push in favor of a national cloud in synergy with the European Union and with the Gaia X project: a federation of clouds of private entities in which we are considering participating with our best companies.

 **Someone may ask: what does the government do?
+It is indeed working.
 In the Decree “Simplification and digital innovation”, under the coordination of the Prime Minister’s Office, we have moved towards this direction and promoted the development of a highly reliable national cloud infrastructure.**

 **In the same decree, the different Public Administrations are required to develop their services in the cloud and not in their separate and closed data centers.**